liamoreilly7/blog/DirectorChallenge.md

 This page will monitor my progress, and contain any thoughts or reviews.
 I hope to grow as a watcher of film; perhaps even learn about culture and history through international cinema.
 Tentatively, I am going to alternate between English and Foreign-language directors, and hope to keep it fresh thematically.

+Prior to this challenge, I had watched 3 of Akira Kurosawa's films: **Rashomon** (1950), **Seven Samurai** (1954), and **High and Low** (1963), all in the first week of July 2024.
+The brilliant storytelling of **Rashomon**, including its jumps between story and storyteller provided a compelling entry into his work.
+Out of the three, this film would benefit the most from a rewatch.
+Watching a new 4k release of **Seven Samurai** that Friday night in the Film Forum was certainly a night to remember, and I was lucky enough to have taken my parents out to dinner in the West Village beforehand.
+Right off the bat, I was struck by the physicality of the performances in these first two films.
+The way the actors bounced between crouching and standing, the animated nature of their interactions, and the force with which dialogue and fights were delivered were all immediately noticable.
+After one viewing, both films' stellar reputations are well-deserved, and are undoubtably worthy of analysis upon rewatch. **High and Low**, too is a wonderful watch.
+The detective/crime procedural sub-genre is one of my favorites.
+Over the past year alone, I have loved **Memories of Murder, Se7en, Silence of the Lambs, and The Girl with the Dragon Tattoo**, to name a few. **High and Low** is among the best of this group, and is easily one of the most captivating, thrilling films I have ever seen.

+All to say Kurosawa's work is a fitting place to start.

-- Akira Kurosawa: Ikiru, Ran, Throne of Blood, Stray Dog
+## 1. Akira Kurosawa: Stray Dog, Ikiru, Throne of Blood, Ran

-- Billy Wilder: Sunset Boulevard, The Apartment, Double Indemnity, Witness for the Prosecution
+2. Billy Wilder: Sunset Boulevard, The Apartment, Double Indemnity, Witness for the Prosecution

-- Ingmar Bergman: The Seventh Seal, Autumn Sonata, Wild Strawberries, Winter Light
+3. Ingmar Bergman: The Seventh Seal, Wild Strawberries, Autumn Sonata, Persona

-- Stanley Kubrick: The Killing, Paths of Glory, Barry Lyndon, Eyes Wide Shut
+4. Stanley Kubrick: The Killing, Paths of Glory, Barry Lyndon, Eyes Wide Shut

-- Satyajit Ray: Panther Panchali, Aparajito, Apur Sansar, The Music Room
+5. Satyajit Ray: Panther Panchali, Aparajito, Apur Sansar, The Music Room

 - Martin Scorsese: After Hours, Mean Streets, The King of Comedy, Casino